K7MDL2/IC-705-BLE-Serial-Example/README.md

 3. M5Stack_Core_Basic_CI-V_Band_Decoder.
 I need to get a working package done soon so went with the old Core Basic module.
 This is BT classic SPP and I use USB Host Serial and 4In/8out modules plus a DIN or PLC base so I can mount it.
 The HMI Encoder/Switch module also works when I am ready for it.
 For features this has asimple UIO with Frequency, band and PTT status.
 Will add some things like time and grid square.
 The 4in/8out module is used for buffred IO (if used) and USB V1.2 module (for USB host if used).
 Thius one is a work in progress, the 2 above are mostly done as examples.

 I am now starting to add in the code for the IO module for band decoding outputs and to break out PTT per band.
 As these targeted radios only have 1 PTT jack for all bands, a method to route PTT to external RF amplifiers is needed.
 Set a single variable in the code for Host or BT mode, and set the radio CI-V bus address if needed.
-There is a dormant function to auto-discover the model I-V address, I may activate that later.
+There is a function in use now that auto-discovers the model's CI-V address.
 This code is set up to make changing between USB and BT easily done by the UI.
 On my ToDo list along with more limited UI work.

 This version has the USB host capability but as of Aug 7, 2024 it runs for a limited time and stops.
 Hoping to solve that soon.
 The USB Host code example I built on supports several CPU types and I left that code in place for the case I want to later try this on Pico or some other model.